 Getting back to running after a calf strain

-If you aim to recover fully from a calf strain, your calf muscle needs to heal and strengthen.
+If you aim to fully recover from a calf strain, your calf muscle must heal and strengthen.
 Taping alone cannot help you achieve this.

 A reliable and proven way to help you heal and recover is by following a well-structured and progressive calf strengthening and rehabilitation program that aligns with your phase of healing.

 It's crucial to understand that tape will not protect you from re-injury if you start running again before you've built adequate strength in your calf muscles.

 At Exakt Health, we are all about getting people back on their feet after an injury as quickly as possible using the most up-to-date research-backed treatment and advice.
 We don't want you to face setbacks in your recovery because we know how this can affect your life.